rkoron007/docker/readings/put_it_together.md

 # Docker Finale!
 Put it All Together

+**Due by Monday: You will be expected to deploy both your Full Stack Project and your MERN stack project onto Heroku using Docker.**

 You've learned the fundamentals of Docker and now it's time to put it all together!
 You've accrued a couple of projects by now and the assignment for the remainder of the day as well as the upcoming weekend is to create a `Dockerfile`, and a `docker-compose.yml` file for each project you have worked on thus far.
 Make sure to check out the `Example Docker Push to Heroku` to see an example of how we Dockerize and push a Rails/React application up to the Heroku Container Registry.

 If you have completed a group project, then work with your group to create a `Dockerfile` and a `docker-compose.yml` together.
 Your goal is to have someone be able to download your project from Github and then have it up and running using `docker-compose up` without having to download anything besides Docker.